 Breakfast hashes make for a filling breakfast, but they’re often served with eggs.
 For a plant-based alternative, you can use tempeh, which not only provides a good source of protein but also helps make the dish heartier.
 And, if you’re short on time, you can always microwave the sweet potato instead of baking it, which will cut down your cooking time by about 15 minutes.
 Make this Kale, Sweet Potato, and Tempeh Breakfast Hash from the Plant-Protein Recipes That You’ll Love cookbook.

 8. Sweet Potato Bites With Guacamole and Cauliflower

 Alexandra Dawson‘s Sweet Potato Bites are perfect for an appetizer or a party.
 The creamy mashed sweet potato is topped with perfectly spiced cauliflower and guacamole.
 The flavor combination is out of this world.

 Combine the crispy tofu and Oyster mushrooms, then lay them on a bed of coconut rice and you have a tasty meal.
 This Crispy Peanutty Tofu and Trumpet Mushrooms dish by Sean McCarthy is cozy enough to curl up with on a chilly fall day fall but brightly flavored enough to feel invigorated.
 The recipe is comfort food that won’t weigh you down.

 10. Fermented Carrots With Turmeric and Mustard

-Not only are fermented food a great way to keep your gut bacteria healthy and happy, they can also add a surprising depth of flavor and tang to almost any dish.
+Not only is fermented food a great way to keep your gut bacteria healthy and happy, but it can also add a surprising depth of flavor and tang to almost any dish.
 These Fermented Carrots With Turmeric and Mustard by Gabriella Hose and Joe Furini are simple to make, loaded with turmeric and they stay crunchy through the fermentation process so they are extra delicious however you consume them.